-Leading Solicitors in Reading & Henley-on-Thames
+Probate Dispute Solicitors in Reading & Henley-on-Thames

-When a person dies, their estate will be dealt with as detailed in their will, or under the intestacy rules if a will does not exist.
+When a person dies, their estate will be dealt with as detailed in their Will, or under the intestacy rules if a Will does not exist.

 At an initial meeting, a solicitor will listen to your concerns, discuss your options and advise on the strength of your case.

-Other common issues we assist with include cases where the executors may not be administering the estate as they should; for example not paying out the beneficiaries or providing account, disputes about how a property should be dealt with on the death of an owner, issues around the wording of wills and disputes between trustees and beneficiaries.
+Other common issues we assist with include cases where the executors may not be administering the estate as they should; for example not paying out the beneficiaries or providing account, disputes about how a property should be dealt with on the death of an owner, issues around the wording of Wills and disputes between trustees and beneficiaries.

 Our dedicated Dispute Resolution team is recommended in the UK’s leading guides to law firms, Chambers UK and The Legal 500, as is our Wills, Probate, Tax & Trusts team, which is acknowledged as one of the the largest and most respected teams in the south of England.
 Our successful approach is also reflected in the excellent client feedback we continue to receive.